AbeArtus/RandomWare-CSProj-G15/README.md

 all types of different keywords to do with keyboard monitoring and logging/writing things to a file.
 - for further information on code, here are some resources:
     1. [AST Documentation](https://docs.python.org/3/library/ast.html#)

+### Configuration file usage:
+To use the configuration file, add the item you want to the respective spot.
+The headings are currently hard coded into the code and messing with those will result in the program unable to run.
+- Config file headings:
+    1. The imports heading will look for anything called at the top of a python project with 'imports xxx' as well as 'from xxx import xxx'
+    2. The function ID Heading will look for anything in the format xxx.--- and will list where that has occured in program output.